A Travel Price Comparison for Families, Couples, and Backpackers Helsinki vs. Rome for Attractions, Food, Nightlife, and Backpackers

 Rome is a great place to explore.
 It is common to spend one week here.
 One week is a great amount of time to relax and see the many things that Rome has to offer.
 This city offers something for everyone.

-For some great organized tour ideas, see The Best Budget Tours to Finland, The Best Tours for Seniors to Finland, The Best Luxury Tours to Italy, and The Best Budget Tours to Italy.
+For some great organized tour ideas, see The Best 10-Day Tours in Finland, The Best One Week (7-Day) Tours in Finland, The Best Luxury Tours to Italy, and The Best Budget Tours to Italy.

 Which place is cheaper, Rome or Helsinki?